Trump calls New Hampshire a 'drug-infested den,' stoking outrage

 The state's Republican governor, Chris Sununu, slammed Trump as well.

-"The President is wrong," the governor said in a statment.
+"The President is wrong," the governor said in a statement.
 "It's disappointing his mischaracterization of this epidemic ignores the great things this state has to offer."

 Grant Bosse, the editorial page editor of the conservative and influential Manchester-based New Hampshire Union Leader newspaper, said they were also preparing a response to Trump’s reported remark.
 In a statement to NBC News, he wrote: